 The US Government arrests 127 US Customs and Border Protection agents suspected of collaborating with Mexican drug cartels.

-140 schools close and over 600 teachers quit their jobs after money-related threats from drug cartels; 75,000 children stop attending school.
+In the state of Acapulco, 140 schools close and over 600 teachers quit their jobs after money-related threats from drug cartels; 75,000 children stop attending school.

 Mexico’s Attorney General claims over 13,000 people were killed in drug-related violence in 2011.

-Enrique Pena Nieto succeeds Calderon as President of Mexico in a general election, despite claims of fraud and media bias.
+Enrique Peña Nieto succeeds Calderón as President of Mexico in a general election, despite claims of fraud and media bias.

-in a report published by the National Mayors Association and Mexican Local Authorities Association, it is revealed that 78 mayors have been killed since the beginning of the drug war.
+In a report published by the National Mayors Association and Mexican Local Authorities Association, it is revealed that 78 mayors have been killed since the beginning of the drug war.
 Most of them were executed by drug cartels.